Free CISI Intro Practice Questions: Taxation, Investment Wrappers and Trusts

 | Page purpose | Focused sample questions before returning to mixed practice |

 Use this page to isolate Taxation, Investment Wrappers and Trusts for CISI Intro.
-Work through the 10 questions first, then review the explanations and return to mixed practice in Securities Prep.
+Work through the 10 questions first, then review the explanations and return to mixed practice in Finance Prep.

 | Pass | What to do | What to record |